queypom2/A-Shell-Made-in-C/manual/readme.md

 ============================================================================================================

-NOTES: - Run in main directory not in "/bin" to use  "help"
+NOTES: - The shell can take a file of commands and run them using "bin/myshell batchfile" where batchfile
-       - The shell can take a file of commands and run them using "bin/myshell batchfile" where batchfile is the file with a list of commands
+        is the file with a list of commands